 Your test results can be checked at IELTS official test results page 14 days after completing all four parts of the exam.
 You should be able to get your Test Report Form from the place your test-taking centre at about the same time.

 You can choose up to five organisations that will get your IELTS test result score.
-This could be useful when applying for several colleges or universities.
+This can be useful when applying for several colleges or universities.

 Keep in mind that you won’t get an extra Test Report Form should you lose or damage yours.